 - Plant Aesthetics.

 The lighting designer incorporates plant material into the lighting design with recognition of each plant’s distinctive qualities, and plans for lighting system changes as plant materials grow.

-Quality lighting for the hardscape and landscape is comprised of a host of factors including human needs, economics and the environment, architectural factors, and plant material considerations.
+Quality lighting for the landscape is comprised of a host of factors including human needs, economics and the environment, architectural factors, and plant material considerations.
 The lighting designer who embraces all these factors and incorporates them into lighting plans offers great value to lighting consumers.